sieger/handbook/README.md

 - Always check temperatures, try to test cpu stability with bootable linpack, 1-4 hours should be enough and your max cpu temp should be 80 degrees.
 - Check temps in game, should be max 60, after that intel hinders the performance
 - You can get Artic Freezer 420/360 as a good cpu fan
 - Learn delidding and use liquid metal instead of thermal paste.
-It will give you 6-18 degrees difference with is huge!
+It will give you 6-18 degrees difference which is huge!

 **MOBO**
 - Most poeple just get the cheapest motherboard they can get, no, get the best motherboard you can get.
 Most probably you will want to use 2 dimm motherboard, they have much stronger VRMs, you can check it from https://docs.google.com/spreadsheets/d/16YJm4L1-ohpL8s-4rLDDDCBZvi97ZYwkc44s7LS5-2Q/here.
 You should try to get the most PCB layer possible.
 Examples can be Asus Apex and EVGA Dark series.
 EVGA has the best quality pieces and really good OC capacity, but it has spread spectrum forced which will give you jitter.
 We are trying to get at least and option from EVGa to disable it at least in z590 board, but we will see.
 If we can do that, it would be one of the best motherboard available.